juanfranblanco/Nethereum.Docs/Nethereum.Docs/docs/ethereum-tools.rst

 =================

-There are dozens of tools for Ethereum developers but they are hard to find, so we decided to provide a non-comprehensive list
+There are dozens of tools for Ethereum developers but they're hard to find, so we decided to provide a non-comprehensive list.

 .. csv-table:: Ethereum Tools
    :header: "Name", "Language", "URL", "Description"